Morse code: Pre-Morse telegraphs and codes

 Following the discovery of electromagnetism by Hans Christian Ørsted in 1820 and the invention of the electromagnet by William Sturgeon in 1824, there were developments in electromagnetic telegraphy in Europe and America.
 Pulses of electric current were sent along wires to control an electromagnet in the receiving instrument.
 Many of the earliest telegraph systems used a single-needle system which gave a very simple and robust instrument.
-However, it was slow, as the receiving operator had to alternate between looking at the needle and writing down the message.
+However, it was slow because the receiving operator had to alternate between looking at the needle and writing down the message.
 In Morse code, a deflection of the needle to the left corresponded to a dit and a deflection to the right to a dah.
 The needle clicked each time it moved to the right or left.
 By making the two clicks sound different (by installing one ivory and one metal stop), transmissions on the single needle device became audible as well as visible, which led in turn to the Double Plate Sounder System.

 William Cooke and Charles Wheatstone in Britain developed an electrical telegraph that used electromagnets in its receivers.
 They obtained an English patent in June 1837 and demonstrated it on the London and Birmingham Railway, making it the first commercial telegraph.
 Carl Friedrich Gauss and Wilhelm Eduard Weber (1833) as well as Carl August von Steinheil (1837) used codes with varying word lengths for their telegraph systems.
 In 1841, Cooke and Wheatstone built a telegraph that printed the letters from a wheel of typefaces struck by a hammer.